tudocomp/tudocomp/docs/Documentation.md

   is being spent.
 - Adding runtime options to your code to select different behavior.
-- Adding compiletime (template) options to your code to select different behavior that due to performance reasons should not be selected at runtime.
+- Adding compile time (template) options to your code to select different behaviors that should not be selected at runtime due to performance reasons.
 - Registering your code in the registry.
 - Using the `tudocomp_driver` command line tool with your algorithm.
-- Using the `compare_tool` to compare compression ratio and runtime between other algorithms or text files.
+- Using the `compare_tool` to compare compression ratio and runtime between other algorithms on different input files.

 You may also refer to an [UML overview](#uml-class-overview) of the framework.